hasura/graphql-engine/docs/graphql/core/schema/views.rst

 Views are ideal solutions for retrieving some derived data based on some custom business logic.
 If your custom logic requires any user input, you should use :ref:`custom SQL functions <custom_sql_functions>` instead.

-Let's see a few example use cases for views with the following schema:
+Let's look a few example use cases for views based on the following schema:

 .. code-block:: plpgsql

-  author(id integer, name text)
+  author(id integer, name text, city text, email text, phone integer, address text)

   article(id integer, title text, content text, rating integer, author_id integer)

 Example: Group by and then aggregate
 ************************************

+Let’s see how to fetch the average article rating for each author in our author/article schema.

 A view that averages the rating of articles for each author can be created using the following SQL query: